wgy1027/postFireSeverityAssessment/english/Young-Sheldon-S01E01.md

 Do you know this sonata?

-No.
+YOUNG SHELDON: No.

 How long have you played the piano?

-I don't play piano.
+YOUNG SHELDON: I don't play piano.

 PETERSEN: George, you got any thoughts here?

 I certainly do.

 Mary, tell him.

-It's simple.
+MARY: It's simple.
 We don't have a choice.

 Well, you gave it a shot.
 We wish you luck with Sheldon elsewhere...

-MARY: No, no, no.

-We don't have a choice.
+MARY: No, no, no. We don't have a choice.
 He's got to stay here.
 We can't afford  private school.
 I sure can't homeschool him.
 He's doing calculus and Euclidean something or other.

 Euclidean geometry.